 This Recommendation uses the following terms defined elsewhere:

+3.1.x1 media (clause 2.1/[IETF GRPTAX]|[b-ITU-T H.248.RTPMUX]): a sequence of synthetic or physical Stimuli (sound waves, photons, key-strokes), represented in digital form.
+Synthesized media is typically generated directly in the digital domain.

-3.1.1 Stream [ITU-T H.248.1]: Bidirectional media or control flow received/sent by a media gateway as part of a call or conference.
+3.1.1 (H.248 media) stream (clause 3.2.9/[ITU-T H.248.1]): Bidirectional media or control flow received/sent by a media gateway as part of a call or conference.

-3.1.2 Stream Semantics [IETF RFC 5888]: the purpose for which the media streams are grouped.{Editor’s note: the notion of STREAM in the two above term definitions are not necessarily the same.
-I guess that there might be H.248 Stream descriptor configurations with 1:1 and 1:N mappings between "H.248 (media) stream" and "RFC 5888 (media) stream".}
+3.1.2 Stream Semantics [IETF RFC 5888]: the purpose for which the media streams are grouped.

+NOTE – The notion of media stream in the definition is RFC-context specific, see clause 3.2.x1.

+3.1.x2 RTP stream (clause 2.1.10/[IETF GRPTAX]|[b-ITU-T H.248.RTPMUX]): A stream of RTP packets containing media data, source or redundant.
+The RTP stream is identified by an SSRC belonging to a particular RTP session.

 [End Proposed Correction]